ericwq/gskills/docs/load.md

 ### service config and dnsResovler

-Let's briefly introduce how dns resolver use service config:
+Let's briefly introduce how DNS resolver use service config:

 - `dnsBuilder.Build()` starts a new goroutine `d.watcher()`, which actually starts `dnsResolver.watcher()`.
 - upon receive a signal sent by `dnsResolver.ResolveNow()`, `dnsResolver.watcher()` calls `d.lookup()`, which actually calls `dnsResolver.lookup()`
 - `dnsResolver.lookup()` calls `d.lookupSRV()`, `d.lookupHost()` to resolve the address and SRV record.
 - At the last step, `dnsResolver.lookup()` calls `d.lookupTXT()` to resolve and parse the TXT record.
-  - In `lookupTXT()`, `d.cc.ParseServiceConfig()` will be called to parse the json string, which actually calls `parseServiceConfig()` function.
+  - In `lookupTXT()`, `d.cc.ParseServiceConfig()` will be called to parse the JSON string, which actually calls `parseServiceConfig()` function.
 - `dnsResolver.lookup()` returns a `*resolver.State` struct, which contains both resolved addresses and service config.
 - In `dnsResolver.watcher()`, `d.cc.UpdateState()` will be called to notify the `*resolver.State` to gRPC core.
 Which actually calls `ccResolverWrapper.UpdateState()`.